-Prerequisites: Junior standing; at least 12 semester hours completed at Greensboro College prior to enrolling in the internship; completion of internship contract with the Director of Career and Personal Development, including required permissions
+Prerequisites: Junior standing; at least 12 credit hours completed at Greensboro College prior to enrolling in the internship; completion of internship contract with the Director of Career and Personal Development, including required permissions

 This course offers students the opportunity to apply their theoretical knowledge to practical experiences in the field and learn about vocational options in music.
-Music internships may be tailored to students' needs and interests; for example, students pursuing music education majors are required to take an internship in sound and lighting in which they will develop proficiencies in sound and lighting technologies and in utilizing stage equipment for concerts and musical performances.
-Students pursuing a certificate in church music are required to take an internship in a church setting and work with various ensembles and attend appropriate church meetings.
+Music internships may be tailored to students' needs and interests.
 For information on policies and procedures for enrolling in internships, see the section of this Catalog entitled Internships 3800.